wwmm/easyeffects/src/autogain/README.md

-# PulseEffects ebur128 level meter
+# PulseEffects autogain

-Simple plugin to measure audio level acoording to the ebur128 standard
+Simple plugin that changes audio gain to match the levels recommended by the ebur128 standard.

 You can test this plugin from command line executing:

-`gst-launch-1.0 -v audiotestsrc ! peebur ! pulsesink`
+`gst-launch-1.0 -v audiotestsrc ! peautogain ! pulsesink`